gql-dart/gql/codegen/gql_build/README.md

 Creates data classes for any GraphQL variables used in a query or fragment.

 ### schema_builder
-Creates data classes from you specified graphql schema.
+Creates data classes from your specified graphql schema.

 #### Configuration